datawire/ambassador-docs/docs/emissary/2.0/topics/install/migrate-to-version-2.md

   [ Upgrading $productName$ Guide](../upgrading).
 </Alert>

-We're pleased to share $productName$ 2.0.0-ea as a Developer Preview.
+We're pleased to introduce $productName$ 2.0 as a <b>developer preview</b>; our latest general-availability release is <a href="../../../1.13">1.13</a>.<br/>

+The 2.X family introduces a number of changes to allow $productName$ to more gracefully handle larger installations (including multitenant or multiorganizational installations), reduce memory footprint, and improve performance.
 In keeping with [SemVer](https://semver.org),
 $productName$ 2.X introduces some changes that aren't backward-compatible with 1.X.
 These changes are detailed in [Major Changes in $productName$ 2.0.0](../../about/changes-2.0.0), and they require configuration updates when migrating.

 ## 1. Migration Process